MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-Chemicals and contaminants associated with cancer are found in food, water, and lots of other commonly used items.
-Still, no sector of consumer items is accountable to less government inspection than cosmetics and other personal care products, including eyeshadow.
-Although many of the contaminants and chemicals in cosmetics and personal care products almost certainly pose very little risk, your exposure to some is associated with major health issues, including cancer.
+Chemicals linked to cancer can be found in food, water, and various other commonly used products.
+But, no type of consumer products is susceptible to less government oversight than cosmetics, including eyeshadow.
+Though many of the contaminants and chemicals in cosmetics and personal care products likely present little risk, subjection to a few has been linked to worrying health concerns, including cancer.